 - 4.1 DEFINITION OF DRAFT RESOLUTIONS.
-A draft resolution is a written proposal consisting of at least one preambular and one operative clause. - 4.2 Draft Resolutions.
-Draft resolutions may be submitted to the Security Council President/Vice President for approval at any time during the Conference, - For a draft resolution to be considered it must be organized in content and flow, in the proper format and approved by the Council President and Simulation Staff, - After acceptance by the President, draft resolutions shall be processed in the order in which they are received and distributed to all delegations as soon as feasible.
+A draft resolution is a written proposal consisting of at least one preambular and one operative clause. - 4.2 DRAFT RESOLUTIONS.
+Draft resolutions may be submitted to the Security Council President/Vice President for approval at any time during the Conference,

+• For a draft resolution to be considered it must be organized in content and flow, in the proper format and approved by the Council President and Simulation Staff,

+• After acceptance, draft resolutions shall be processed in the order in which they are received and distributed to all delegations as soon as feasible.